Aeases/notes-static-site/content/English/Concepts/Context.md

+---
+banner_icon: 🧔
+---
-The Context of a text is usually things like
+The Context of a writer / character is usually things like
 * Time Of Creation
 * Places or Culture
 * Author's Personal Experiences